 R&A staff are finalizing a series of profession-specific BARJ implementation guides for law enforcement, prosecutors, defense attorneys, judges, and probation officers.
-These five guides will be published by ICJIA through December 2005.
-Additional guides for corrections, detention centers, parole and schools are planned.
+These five guides were sent to the printer in February 2006.
+Additional guides for corrections and detention centers are currently under review.